-- 1 Close all applications. - 2 On the Windows Control Panel, click Uninstall a program. - 3 Double-click the suite's name on the Uninstall or change a program page. - 4 Enable one of the following options: - Modify to add or delete program components and languages.
-Follow the instructions in the wizard that appears.
-To add languages, open the Product languages list box on page 3 of the wizard, and enable the check boxes for the languages you want to install. - Repair to fix errors in the current installation
+- 1 Close all applications. - 2 On the Windows Control Panel, click Uninstall a program. - 3 Double-click the suite's name on the Uninstall or change a program page. - 4 Enable the Modify option or the Repair option in the wizard that appears, and follow the instructions.

-Program features and utilities that are already installed may not appear in the wizard, or their check boxes appear disabled.
+Program features and utilities that are already installed may not appear in the wizard, or their check boxes may appear disabled.
+Product languages can be selected on the last page of the wizard.

-Certain features, such as Copy installation files and Install desktop shortcuts, cannot be added by modifying your installation.
+Certain features, such as Copy installation files, cannot be added by modifying your installation.